jmandel/my-health-data-ehi-wip/ehi.md

 # Unabridged Access to Your Electronic Health Information

 Health standards focus on "Summary" and "Core" content.
-They provide a high-level and interoperable overview -- but they leave out details, nuance, the full story.
+They provide a high-level and interoperable overview -- but they leave out details.

 EHI is the unabridged book of your health.

 ## What is EHI?

 EHI is the digital record of your health history, including everything from test results and diagnoses to prescription history and doctor's notes.
-It's a comprehensive, unabridged account of your health story.
+It's a comprehensive, computable representation of your health record.

 ## Why is Accessing Your EHI Important?